-460 700 030 Junior (Novice) 460 700 040 Intermediate (Novice) 460 700 050 Senior (Novice) 460 700 031 Junior 460 700 042 Intermediate 460 700 053 Senior
+460 700 050 Senior (Novice) 460 700 053 Senior

-National Standard Three Position Sporter Match (.22 Rifle Only)
+Rifle/National Standard Three Position Sporter Match (.22 Rifle Only)

-- Target: A 36.
+- Target: A 17.
 Distance: 50 ft. - Course of Fire: 3x20.
-10 shots in each position: prone, standing and kneeling, in that order (30 record shots) with a maximum time of 45 minutes, including sighter shots. - Equipment: Any safe .22 caliber rim fire rifle chambered to manually load one round at a time, .22 short, or .22 long rifle cartridge may be used in small bore 3-position.
+10 shots in each position: prone, standing and kneeling, in that order (30 record shots) with a maximum time of 45 minutes, including sight-in shots. - Equipment: Any safe .22 caliber rimfire rifle chambered to manually load one round at a time, .22 short, or .22 long rifle cartridge may be used in small bore 3-position.
 Maximum weight of rifle shall not exceed 8.5 lbs. with a trigger pull no less than 3 lbs.
 No restriction is placed on barrel length.
 Sights: Open sights.
 No scopes allowed on rifle; spotting scopes/binoculars are allowed to verify shot placement for both sighting and record shots fired.
 Ammunition: Solid Point (40 grains) standard velocities match or target ammunition. - Clothing: No slings, gloves, lace-up boots, peep sights, binders, set triggers, restrictive clothing or rest poles are allowed.